AyoubZarou/process_wiki_pages_challenge/README.md

 # The challenge
-The challenge is as followed  :
+The challenge is as follows  :
 1. You have a list of keywords given in the xlsx file keywords.xlsx
 2. You have to get to the adress : https://en.wikipedia.org/w/index.php?title=Special:Search then you make a search for every single keyword.